-In my last post, I wrote about the problem of fixed point expectation syndrome and suggested that the act of calculating and then focusing on an estimated due date is problematic.
+I suggested that the act of calculating and then focusing on an estimated due date is problematic.
 It is problematic because this one date becomes a much-anticipated fixed point.
 When it then passes before the arrival of a baby, as it inevitably will for a good proportion of women, the expectations that have been built around this can lead to difficult feelings, decisions and/or situations.

 The notion of substituting a wider range of probable birthing time for the current fixed point due date isn’t new.
-Midwife Brenda van der Kooy (1994: 5) notes that, “as elsewhere in nature, normality has a range” and Stickler (1994: 325) recommended using “less specific terminology such as ‘month of expected delivery’ … [which] would cure the many ills stemming from the pseudoaccuracy of the EDC”.
-Until I carried out my research, however, I hadn’t found any studies which demonstrated midwives or any other practitioners using these idea in everyday practice.
-(If you want to read more about my findings generally, you might like Post-term pregnancy: the problem of the boundaries or Stretching the fabric: from technocratic normal limits to holistic midwives’ negotiations of normalcy.)
+In a classic article, midwife Brenda van der Kooy (1994: 5) noted that, “as elsewhere in nature, normality has a range”.
+Stickler (1994: 325) also recommended using “less specific terminology such as ‘month of expected delivery’ … [which] would cure the many ills stemming from the pseudoaccuracy of the EDC”.
+Until I began carrying out research into this, however, I hadn’t found any studies which demonstrated midwives or any other practitioners using these ideas in everyday practice.
+(If you want to read more about my research, you might like Post-term pregnancy: the problem of the boundaries or Stretching the fabric: from technocratic normal limits to holistic midwives’ negotiations of normalcy.)

 As one of the article titles above implies, the concept of stretching the fabric was important to the midwives in this research.
-In fact, this phrase was used by one of the midwives, who said “I like to stretch the fabric of what is normal…” Several of these midwives described how they stretched the fabric of the obstetric notion of the fixed point due date further by widening the window to encompass a week or (more often) a month rather than a single date:
+In fact, this phrase was used by one of the midwives.
+She said “I like to stretch the fabric of what is normal…” Several of these midwives described how they ‘widened the window’ to encompass a week or (more often) a month rather than a single date.

 I always talk to them about having a due month, and, you know, if that is like the beginning to the end of a month or a whole, you know the middle of a month to the next.
 (Xena)